POETRY & PILGRIMAGE

 And understood this: that this diamond of a fish

-Was a celestial blessing, undisguised.
-Ray’s eyes
+Was a celestial blessing, traveling in disguise.

 As Dave gently tickled the belly of the bodhisattva trout,